-Key elements EPC phase 1: engagement and team preparation EPC phase 2: initial plan development EPC phase 3: plan implementation EPC phase 4: transition Grounded in a strengths perspective Starting with the family's view, the family's story is heard and summarized from a variety of sources that elicits family possibilities, capabilities, interests and skills Strengths of family, all team members and the family's community are collectively reviewed and matched to chosen strategies Team continues to identify and make meaningful use of strengths, supports and resources in an ongoing fashion Purposeful connections including aftercare options are negotiated and made based on family strengths and preferences and reflect community capacity Driven by underlying needs Family's story is heard and summarized by starting with the family's view and blending perspectives from a variety of involved sources in order to elicit shared perspective of the meaning behind a behavior and/or situation related to the family's current situation Team develops an understanding of the underlying reasons behind situations and/or behaviors.
-Needs that are generated from underlying conditions and align with the family's vision are summarized, reviewed and prioritized and used as the basis for developing strategies Team members deepen their understanding of the underlying reasons behind situations and adapts strategies based on that new information Team forecasts potential unmet needs and strategizes options post- wraparound Supported by an effective team process Family's perspectives around success are summarized and reflected to the team, and the team members understand their roles and expectations within the wraparound process The family's interest is summarized and integrated into a team mission and subsequent strategies that include the perspective of other team members Team delivers and modifies strategies that align with chosen outcomes and reflect family perspective Team mission is achieved and family is closer to their stated vision Determined by families Family receives immediate (right-sized) help grounded in the family's perspective and appropriate to their situation and process The family's perspective is reflected as critical to a successful process and is the basis for decision making and creative problem solving Family perspective is used in modifying the mix of strategies and supports to assure best fit with family preferences Family perspective of met needs is used to identify and develop transition activities family perspectives (e.g., "Tony needs to feel like he can be successful in school" or "Tony's father Jim needs to feel like he is a strong parent")- rather than, as is typical with more superficial needs, through professional assessments of family deficits (e.g., "Tony needs an IEP to address his learning disability" or "Jim needs to improve his parenting skills")-strategies developed to meet underlying needs are likely to resonate with family views about what is likely to be helpful.
-This is likely to lead to family commitment to the strategies, as well as a good fit between the service/support strategies and the family's context and preferences.
+Key element EPC phase 1: engagement and team preparation EPC phase 2: initial plan development EPC phase 3: plan implementation EPC phase 4: transition Grounded in a strengths perspective Starting with the family's view, the family's story is heard and summarized from a variety of sources that elicits family possibilities, capabilities, interests and skills Strengths of family, all team members and the family's community are collectively reviewed and matched to chosen strategies Team continues to identify and make meaningful use of strengths, supports and resources in an ongoing fashion Purposeful connections including aftercare options are negotiated and made based on family strengths and preferences and reflect community capacity Driven by underlying needs Family's story is heard and summarized by starting with the family's view and blending perspectives from a variety of involved sources in order to elicit shared perspective of the meaning behind a behavior and/or situation related to the family's current situation Team develops an understanding of the underlying reasons behind situations and/or behaviors.
+Needs that are generated from underlying conditions and align with the family's vision are summarized, reviewed and prioritized and used as the basis for developing strategies Team members deepen their understanding of the underlying reasons behind situations and adapts strategies based on that new information Team forecasts potential unmet needs and strategizes options post-wraparound Supported by an effective team process Family's perspectives around success are summarized and reflected to the team, and the team members understand their roles and expectations within the wraparound process The family's interest is summarized and integrated into a team mission and subsequent strategies that include the perspective of other team members Team delivers and modifies strategies that align with chosen outcomes and reflect family perspective Team mission is achieved and family is closer to their stated vision Determined by families Family receives immediate (right-sized) help grounded in the family's perspective and appropriate to their situation and process The family's perspective is reflected as critical to a successful process and is the basis for decision making and creative problem solving Family perspective is used in modifying the mix of strategies and supports to assure best fit with family preferences Family perspective of met needs is used to identify and develop transition activities situation to exist are identified and explored in order to gain a deeper understanding of the context for the behavior and/ or situation and what may be reinforcing it.
+The underlying needs are identified across life domains for the youth, their caregivers and other family members who are part of the team.
+These needs are articulated and the family and all team members reach a clear, overt agreement about which needs to prioritize for action or attention through the wraparound process.
+When the wraparound process is driven by underlying needs, services and supports are seen primarily as strategies for meeting the needs.
+As a result, there is a natural emphasis on using services and supports flexibly and tailoring them to meet the unique needs of the family.
+There is also an emphasis on prioritizing only those strategies, services, and supports that aim to meet these needs, reducing complexity of plans and the burden on families that can arise from plans that include too many services or conflicting strategies.

-Table 1.
-Essential process components reflecting each key element in each phase of the wraparound process
+Table 1 Essential process components reflecting each key element in each phase of the wraparound process